 All these sites are places where your ads can show up and all these sites will affect the search volume and AdWords competition statistics you get from Keyword Planner if your target includes “Google and search partners”.

-The display network include sites that are owned by Google like Blogger and YouTube.
+The display network includes sites that are owned by Google like Blogger and YouTube.
 These are the ads you may see on the side when you are reading or watching your content, as opposed to advertisements you see after you do a search.

-The network however is mainly made up of publishers who have signed up for Google AdSense or DoubleClick ad networks.
+The network, however, is mainly made up of publishers who have signed up for Google AdSense or DoubleClick ad networks.
 Web site publishers that want to monetize their sites by showing ads alongside their content sign up for these ad networks.
 In doing so, they provide advertisers on AdWords a place where their ads can show up depending on the site and on the site visitor.

 Going back to our main topic of “Google” vs. “Google and search partners”.

 If you are doing keyword research for your SEO campaign, the answer can be a bit complex.
 Remember that search volume numbers will be different depending on if you count the searches on sites like Amazon or The New York Times.
 Let’s take for example the keyword “computer keyboard“.
-Currently for English searches in the US in Google only, the average monthly search volume is “10K – 100K“.
+Currently, for English searches in the US in Google only, the average monthly search volume is “10K – 100K“.
 However, if we were to select Google and search partners, the number jumps to “100K – 1M“.
 This makes sense.
 If we count searches on eCommerce sites where people buy computer keyboards, we would have a higher search volume than if we just included Google.

 Some can argue that since search partners show advertisements from paid AdWords campaigns and not organic search results, you should not consider search volume from search partner sites for SEO.

 However, others may argue that search volume statistics are only estimated averages and should only be used as a guide.
 In this logic, the more data the better so including search partners will give you a better idea of the actual use of the keyword in search.
-YouTube for example is included in search partners.
+YouTube, for example, is included in search partners.
 So that means if you are trying to get search volume statistics from YouTube (which is not available), including partners will give you better insights.

 As always, remember that statistics and averages are only a guide and that the best decisions should come from running tests and looking at the results.